jlramosr/graphql-prisma-challenge/README.md

 Deploy the PRISMA API, check your feature with the GrahpQL API Playground (*localhost:4000*)

-When you finish, make a merge on master branch and then create a pull request.
+When you finish, push the branch to a public repository and file a pull request.

 ## Exercise - Second part